 That’s nice, but what if I modify my headers ?

-make: 'main' is up to date.
+shell> touch median.h shell> make make: 'main' is up to date. shell>

 make doesn’t know the dependency link between headers and code, we need to tell him !
 On a big project, it can be painful to list all dependencies, but someone is already able to tell make these dependencies: your compiler !